 Montenegro is open to all visitors, regardless of vaccination status!
 Renting a car in Montenegro is the best way to explore this beautiful country on your own schedule.

-You can even get temporary residence by company formation in Montenegro
+You can even get temporary residence by company formation in Montenegro!

 Another way to relocate is to get temporary residence through buying property in Montenegro.